cianleypoldt/zenoa-engine/README.md

 ## About

-Zenoa is an ongoing physics engine project developed at age 17 with a focus on performance, determinism, and low-level system design—built both as a functional engine and as a deeper study in real-time simulation.
+Zenoa is a physics engine project developed at age 17 with a focus on performance, determinism, and low-level system design—built both as a functional engine and as a deeper study in real-time simulation.

 ---